lastvoidtemplar/Devops-project/README.md

 ## Github Actions

-There is Github Actions workflow to build the Docker Image on a  pull request or a push to main.
+There is a Github Actions workflow that build the Docker Image on a  pull request or a push to main.

 ## OpenTofu